zziibbaa/ML_Portfolio/README.md

 I'm a **Junior Machine Learning Engineer** with a background in Biotechnology and a strong interest in building end-to-end Machine Learning systems.

-My projects focus on:

-- Machine Learning
-- Deep Learning
-- Natural Language Processing (NLP)
-- Model Deployment
-- MLOps
-- Data Analysis
+My projects focus on designing reproducible Machine Learning pipelines, building predictive models, deploying ML applications, and continuously expanding my knowledge of Deep Learning and MLOps technologies.

 I enjoy transforming data into deployable solutions using modern tools such as PyTorch, Scikit-Learn, FastAPI, Docker, and MLflow.

 ---

+# 🏆 Key Achievements

+- Built and deployed Machine Learning APIs using FastAPI and Docker
+- Implemented experiment tracking with MLflow
+- Developed NLP, Regression, Classification, and Clustering projects
+- Built Deep Learning models using PyTorch
+- Designed reusable preprocessing pipelines and model evaluation workflows

+---

 # ❤️ Featured End-to-End Project

-## Heart Disease Prediction
+## ❤️ Heart Disease Prediction (End-to-End MLOps Project)

 This project demonstrates the complete Machine Learning lifecycle including: